 With no standard method for in- house testing of bitterness and color of its final product, Brewdog wanted to implement a solution to utilize these parameters and ensure proper quality control in its beer.

-As a maker of cooking sauces, pickles, dips, and soft drinks, Greencore Foods has become a significant player in the food processing industry.
-However, the company’s effluent from food manufacturing contains an array of inorganic salts and organic components which enter the waste stream in part from the intense wash-down of processing tanks and lines during clean-inplace (CIP) procedures for product changeover.
-This article explains how the company overcame the challenges of managing its waste water treatment at its Selby, U.K. plant.
+Greencore Foods' effluent from food manufacturing contains an array of inorganic salts and organic components from wash-downs of processing tanks and lines during clean-in-place procedures.
+This article explains how the company overcame the challenges of managing its waste water treatment.

 The hop processing company of Hopfenveredlung St. Johann is processing around 25.000 metric tons of hops per year to pellets.
 At their production site in St. Johann, Hallertau, Germany, they run a state of the art pilot brewery.
 One of the key functions of the pilot brewery is to run trials on a variety of brewing functions, including raw product (hops and hop-products) and technology (including bottling, brewing and analytical instrumentation), as well as product development.
 These trials are done for the shareholders Barth Haas Group and HVG and other breweries or suppliers on a contract basis.